telerik/blazor-docs/components/rating/label.md

 ---
 title: Label
 page_title: Rating Label
-description: Discover the Rating component for Blazor.
-Learn how to add the component to your app and explore its configuration options, such as selection, precision, templates and label.
+description: Display a label for your Rating component for Blazor.
+Use it to guide your users through the rating process or be explicit about a read-only value.
+The Rating label shows the currently selected value compared to the max value.
 slug: rating-label
 tags: telerik,blazor,rating,label
 published: True